guestdaniel/postertemplate/README.md

 *Compilation*

-The poster is written in a combination of LaTeX and R code, with the source file ``poster.Rnw``.
+The poster is written in a combination of LaTeX and R code in the source file ``poster.Rnw``.
 Changes to this file must first be knitted into a ``.tex`` file by knitr.
 Then, the resulting ``.tex`` file must then be compiled into a ``.pdf`` file (or another output file of your choosing).
-If you have no idea what any of this means, some of the links in the "Resources" section of the poster in ``poster.pdf`` can introduce you to how LaTeX and knitr work.
 Below, I've provided an example of how to perform this compilation manually in Bash.

 ```bash
 cd /where/the/poster/dir/is